-Feedback is an indicator type that provides users with timely responses to actions and information on the state or condition of the content.
-Feedback components fall under one of two types of classification: system feedback and user-triggered feedback.
+Feedback provides users with timely responses to actions and information on the state or condition of the content.
+There are primarily two types of classification: system feedback and user-triggered feedback.

-Examples of system feedback include the network activity indicator and the loading indicator, and as the name suggests, these are both system-generated.
-User-triggered feedback includes the progress indicator, check out indicator, processing indicator, and toast message, each of which provides information to the user in response to a specific action.
+System feedback include the network activity indicator and the loading indicator, and as the name suggests, these are both system-generated.
+User-triggered feedback includes the progress indicator, processing indicator, and toast message, each of which provides information to the user in response to a specific action.

 Network Activity Indicator